AscendNTNU/mocap/README.md

 - Login with PIN 0052
 - Start the Qualisys software and choose the QualisysAscend project.
 - Start recording (click red dot) and click "cancel" to open the 3D display.
-- Define a body by selecting the dots on the drone, right click one of them, and create a new body.
+- If the drone is not already defined in Qualisys do it by selecting the dots on the drone, right click one of them and create a new body.
+When doing this the drone should point in the direction of the x-axis.
 Give the drone a suiting name.
 - Open a terminal by clicking on the terminal icon in the taskbar.
 - Source the local workspace setup with the following command
 ```